How to Clean and Care for Ceramic Pans

 Understanding Ceramic Pans

-Ceramic pans work by releasing a small amount of their coating every time theyโ€™re heated, which prevents food from sticking.
+Ceramic non stick pans work by releasing a small amount of their coating every time theyโ€™re heated, which prevents food from sticking.
 While this coating isnโ€™t quite the same as the type used in conventional, coated non stick cookware, itโ€™s still just as prone to scratches and other forms of permanent damage as traditional non stick.
-Thatโ€™s a very good reason to be gentle when cleaning it.
+Thatโ€™s a very good reason to be gentle when cooking with and cleaning it.

 How to Clean Ceramic Pans: Daily Cleaning Routine